dubhalley/Tube_Synth_How_to/README.md

 - GND

-I found a good one I think, up tu 600V and 20A per position The datasheet : Files/Connector/KAMM12_FT.pdf
+I found a good one I think, up tu 600V and 20A per position
+- lock when close
+- you can't put in wrong way
+- powerful
+The datasheet : Files/Connector/KAMM12_FT.pdf

 <img src='Files/Connector/Connector1.jpg' width='400px'/>